Dairi Regency: Economy

 Farming is a large business in Dairi.
 Major crops in Dairi are coffee, both robusta and arabica, corn, and potatoes.
 Approximately 6,770 tonnes of robusta coffee are produced every year, in addition to 2,639 tonnes of arabica; corn fields take up 63% of suitable farming land.
 Other minor trades are damar collecting, fish farming, and rattan.

+Since 1997, Dairi Prima Mineral have operated the Dairi mine near the Sopokomil hamlet of Longkotan [id] village in the Silima Pungga-Pungga [id] subdistrict of the regency.